top of page

 Some of the key principles of information architecture, from architect Dan Brown.

 Dan Brown, a seasoned information architect, coined Eight Principles of Information Architecture.
-The list of principles mentioned below combines Dan Brown's collection of principles primarily focused on creating a solid structure with the well-known principles of interaction design.
-Here are a few essential information architecture principles that you need to remember:
+The list below combines Dan Brown's collection of principles, primarily focused on creating a solid structure, with the well-known tenets of interaction design.
+Here are a few essential principles to follow when designing your website’s information architecture:

 • Minimize extra actions.
-If finding information is too slow, the visitors will abandon the process and find a better alternative.
-Keep in mind the three-click rule that states that a website visitor should be able to find any information with no more than three mouse clicks.
+If finding information is a long journey, the visitors will jump ship and find a better alternative.
+Keep in mind the three-click rule that states that a website visitor should be able to find what they’re looking for with no more than three mouse clicks.

 • Prioritize information.
-You need to show the most crucial content upfront and reveal all secondary content on demand.
+Show users the most crucial content upfront and reveal all secondary content on demand.
 A technique called progressive disclosure can help you with that.
-Progressive disclosure initially show users only the most important content and key features, and offers more content or a larger set of features upon request.
-If you visit any news website, you can notice that they provide a preview of the latest news on the home page, and the visitor can dive into the news they like to read a full version.
+Progressive disclosure initially shows users only the most important content and key features, and offers more content or a larger set of features upon request.
+For example, news websites provide a preview of the latest news on the home page, and visitors select where they want to go deeper.

 • Scalable information architecture.
-You need to consider how well your information architecture will work if you have twice as much information as you have now.
+You need to consider if your website’s information architecture will still work as you create more content and pages for your site.
 When you consider how well the system will scale, you minimize the chance that you use too complicated structure.

 What's the process for defining and applying information architecture to a web design?